sktime/sktime/docs/source/api_reference/datasets.rst

 Loaders from dataset repositories
 ---------------------------------

-These loaders access dataset respositories on the internet and fetch one or multiple datasets from there, individual datasets specifiable as strings.
+These loaders access dataset repositories on the internet and fetch one or multiple datasets from there, individual datasets specifiable as strings.

 These loaders can be used to access reference datasets for benchmarking.